 The knowledge gap

-85% of young adults aged 16-25 wish they’d been taught about money management at school; you may look back on your own schooldays and wish the same thing.
+Research from the Money Advice Service shows that 85% of young adults aged 16-25 wish they’d been taught about money management at school; you may look back on your own schooldays and wish the same thing.
 Many people struggle with how to manage money but may be unwilling to admit gaps in their knowledge for fear of looking silly.

 The Money and Pensions Service concludes that in the UK the complexities of the financial system, changes in social attitudes and a retail-led culture have all outpaced the ability of consumers to develop individual money management skills.
 The most obvious consequence of this shift can be seen in the UK’s high levels of household debt.

-Even before COVID-19, the Money Advice Service estimated that 8.3 million people in the UK had problem debt, meaning that they struggle to cope with the money they owe.
+Even before Covid-19, the Money Advice Service estimated that 8.3 million people in the UK had problem debt, meaning that they struggle to cope with the money they owe.
 The pandemic has pushed many households into difficulty because of life events like job loss or a period of illness, which means their income has gone down.
 This rise is a serious concern because the strain of unmanageable debt is closely related to wider problems in people’s lives such as financial exclusion, family breakdown and poor physical and mental health.

 What can employers do?